 And you don’t have to wait on anyone or anything to start.

-Here are 40 ways to make more money in 2017.
+Here are 40 ways to make more money now.
 Pick and choose which strategies work best for you, your goals and your timeline.
-Just don’t make excuses…

-Make More Money in 2017: At Work
+Make More Money Now: At Work

 1. Ask for a raise.
 This is the most common and direct way people make more money.
 They ASK for it from their employers.